 Video Credit: Stanford University Medicine X

-Vanessa is an internationally recognised South African Facial Difference and MRSA (Antibiotic Resistance) e-Patient Scholar.
-She is also the founder of #hcsmSA which is an acronym for Health Care Social Media South Africa. #hcsmSA is currently a Twitter chat which Vanessa moderates with a group of diverse stakeholders to discuss Sustainable Health Development (#SDG3).
-There are over 30 hcsm virtual e-Health global communities registered on Twitter.
-A comprehensive list and transcripts are available on the Symplur Healthcare Hashtag Project.
+Vanessa is a Facial Difference and Antibiotic Resistance (MRSA) e-Patient Scholar.
+She is also the founder of #hcsmSA which is an acronym for Health Care Social Media South Africa. #hcsmSA is a Twitter chat which Vanessa moderates with a group of diverse stakeholders to discuss Sustainable Health Development (#SDG3).
+There are currently over 30 hcsm virtual communities registered globally on Symplur.

-Vanessa was the creative director of Artext, an advertising company which she established in 1997 after her design diploma.
-In 2004, due to a severe car accident in Johannesburg, she spent ten years through the medical system reconstructing damage done to her face with a multi-disciplinary team.
-In 2013, she combined her patient experience and online marketing skills to diversify her business services by offering medical website design to HCP’s using patient education resources like 3D animated videos because one of the greatest challenges she had was the lack of online specialists and accurate, decipherable information.
-In 2015, she closed Artext to pursue her e-Patient Scholarship and hcsmSA full-time.
+Vanessa was the creative director of Artext, an advertising company which she established in 1997.
+Due to a severe car accident during 2004 in Johannesburg, she spent ten years through the medical system reconstructing damage caused to her face with a multi-disciplinary team.
+In 2013, she combined her patient experience and marketing skills to diversify her services by offering medical website design to HCP’s which included patient education resources like 3D animated videos because one of the greatest challenges she had was the lack of access to online specialists and accurate, decipherable information.
+In 2015, she closed her business to pursue an e-Patient Scholarship and hcsmSA full-time.

-Vanessa is an advisory board member for EyeforPharma, Docola, InfectionControl.Tips, Doctors 2.0 and You, Paris.
-She is also a civil partner and speaker at the Women Advancement Forum Africa which is associated to UN Women.
-She is an e-Patient activist member of the The Walking Gallery of Healthcare.
-She has been nominated for various business achiever awards including the NSBC (National Small Business Chamber – Entrepreneurs Section) and won the WOS – Woman of the Year Director’s Award in 2015 in recognition of her e-Health activism, community upliftment and promotion of women empowerment.
+Vanessa is an advising member of The South African Antibiotic Stewardship Program (SAASP) working group, EyeforPharma, InfectionControl.Tips and Doctors 2.0 and You, Paris.
+She is also a civil partner at the Women Advancement Forum Africa and a member of The Walking Gallery of Healthcare.
+She has been nominated for various business achiever awards including the NSBC (National Small Business Chamber of Commerce – Entrepreneurs Section) and won the WOS – Woman of the Year Director’s Award in 2015 in recognition of her activism, community upliftment and promotion of women empowerment.